The Importance of Protecting Salmon

 Note: Steelhead trout are often listed as an eighth Pacific salmon, but unlike other Pacific salmon, they can repeat spawning and do not die after spawning.
 It has been suggested that they be grouped with other fish as “Pacific Trout.”
 Source: U.S. Geological Survey

-How many times have we seen on TV bears eat them?
+When this happens, they become prey for animals and, when decomposing, add nutrients to the streams.
+How many times have we seen bears fishing them on TV?
 That image stays in our minds all the time.

 What is a Streamkeeper?